Renault Captur: Second generation (JB/JE; 2019)

 The second-generation Captur debuted in July 2019.
 It is based on the newer CMF-B platform which also underpin the Clio V, the second-generation Nissan Juke and the European-spec Arkana.
 The second-generation Captur is around 110 mm longer than the outgoing model, which is complemented with 20 mm longer wheelbase.

 At launch, Renault announced a total of 11 exterior colours, 4 contrasting roof colours, and 3 customization packages available for the European market, resulting in 90 possible colour schemes.

 The vehicle available with 1.0- and 1.3-litre petrol engines with power ranging from 100 to 155 PS.
 The base engine is also available out of the factory with a dual-fuel LPG system.
 The sole diesel engine option is a 1.5-litre dCi unit in with 95 PS or 115 PS.
 From 2020, the new Captur is available with a plug-in hybrid powertrain dubbed as the E-Tech which is capable of 45 km of pure electric range in mixed use.
 The tech features over 150 new patents from Renault.

-Top-spec versions is equipped with a 9.3-inch vertically mounted touchscreen infotainment system, and a 10.2-inch digital instrument cluster screen.
+Top-spec versions is equipped with a 9.3-inch vertically mounted touchscreen infotainment system, and a 10.2-inch digital instrument cluster screen (OpenR Link).
 Lower trim levels have a 7.0-inch touchscreen and a 7.0-inch instrument display.

 In South Korea, the model is sold with its international Captur name from the first half of 2020, instead of being rebadged as the Renault Samsung QM3 as with the previous generation.